Azure/azure-rest-api-specs/specification/advisor/resource-manager/readme.md

 ### Tag: package-2017-04 and go

 These settings apply only when `--tag=package-2017-04 --go` is specified on the command line.
+Please also specify `--go-sdk-folder=<path to the root directory of your azure-sdk-for-go clone>`.

 ``` yaml $(tag) == 'package-2017-04' && $(go)
 output-folder: $(go-sdk-folder)/services/advisor/mgmt/2017-04-19/advisor